Impact investing: why it’s playing a more important role in experienced investors’ portfolios than ever before

 Whether it be international threat intelligence provider Intelligence Fusion who offer valuable security insights to protect businesses around the globe, or GCV ourselves who have contributed to the production of over 500 quality regional jobs since 2015, a long list of high growth, impact driven companies have flourished as a result of government-led tax efficient investing schemes such as the Enterprise Investment Scheme (EIS).

-The EIS in particular, introduced in 1994 as a way of stimulating the UK’s innovative SME landscape, incentivises private investors to invest growth capital into promising early stage companies in return for an equity stake and some of the most generous tax advantages available in venture capital.
+The EIS in particular, introduced in 1994 as a way of stimulating the UK’s innovative SME landscape, incentivises private investors to invest growth capital into promising early-stage companies in return for an equity stake and some of the most generous tax advantages available across UK venture capital.

 Offering investors the chance to generate potentially significant money-on-money returns upon exit whilst receiving up to 30% income tax relief, capital gains tax exemption, inheritance tax exemption and more, the EIS is just one example of the tax efficient investment schemes that can play an important role in minimising the risk and maximising the returns of an experienced investor’s impact investment portfolio.